Chameleon-company/MOP/README.md

 Melbourne Open Data Playground (MOP) is a capstone project sponsored by Deakin University.

 Since Covid there has been greater demand for data by the business community to support their decision making.
-This project is designed to  to align with and support two strategic imperitives from City of Melbourne Council being:
+This project is designed to align with and support two strategic imperitives from City of Melbourne Council being:

 - **The Economic Development Strategy to be a digitally-connected city, and**
 - **The 2021-2025 Council Plan which outlines the specific objective of delivering programs that will build digital literacy skills and capabilities.**